North Korea nuclear test poses sanctions dilemma for major powers

 Peter Harrell, a former U.S. deputy assistant secretary of state for counter-threat finance and sanctions, said blockading major sectors of North Korea’s economy, like textiles, could have an impact and convince Chinese firms to back away from North Korea trade.
 But he said the policy could backfire if it alienated Beijing or made North Korea more aggressive.

-To cut Tehran off from international trade, Washington used so-called “secondary sanctions” that threatened to expel from the financial system any company, anywhere in the world, that purchased oil from Iran.
-But secondary sanctions against Pyongyang have so far remained off the table.
+Washington used so-called “secondary sanctions” on Tehran that threatened to expel from the financial system any company, anywhere in the world, that bought oil from Iran.
+Secondary sanctions against Pyongyang have so far remained off the table.

-Adam Smith, a former senior adviser at the U.S. Treasury Department Office of Foreign Assets Control, which enforces U.S. sanctions, said even the toughest steps might not change North Korea's behaviour, given its small, isolated economy, which unlike Iran's had few international connections.
+Adam Smith, a former senior adviser at the U.S. Treasury Department Office of Foreign Assets Control, which enforces U.S. sanctions, said even the toughest steps might not change North Korea's behavior, given its small, isolated economy.

 “It’s not clear to me that if they maxed out sanctions and made it like Iran that it would make any policy difference,” he said.

-(Reporting by David Brunnstrom and Joel Schectman; additional reportng by Matt Spetalnick, Patricia Zengerle and Lesley Wroughton)
+(Reporting by David Brunnstrom and Joel Schectman; Additional reportng by Matt Spetalnick, Patricia Zengerle and Lesley Wroughton, and Ben Blanchard in BEIJING; Editing by Tom Brown and Nick Macfie)